Coca eradication: Environmental impact

-In addition, the U.S. has also been involved in the development of the fungus Fusarium oxysporum to wipe out coca.
-In 2000, the Congress of the United States approved use of Fusarium as a biological control agent to kill coca crops in Colombia (and another fungus to kill opium poppies in Afghanistan), but these plans were canceled by then-President Clinton, who was concerned that the unilateral use of a biological agent would be perceived by the rest of the world as biological warfare.
+In addition, the U.S. has been involved in the development of the fungus Fusarium oxysporum to wipe out coca.
+In 2000, the Congress of the United States approved use of Fusarium as a biological control agent to kill coca crops in Colombia (and another fungus to kill opium poppies in Afghanistan), but these plans were canceled by President Bill Clinton, who was concerned that the unilateral use of a biological agent would be perceived by the rest of the world as biological warfare.
 The Andean nations have since banned its use throughout the region.
 (The use of biological agents to kill crops may be illegal under the Biological Weapons Convention of 1975.)

 On June 25, 2003, the Superior Administrative Court of the Colombian department of Cundinamarca ordered a stop to the spraying of glyphosate herbicides until the government complies with the environmental management plan for the eradication program.
 It also mandated a series of studies to protect public health and the environment.
 The Colombian State Council, the country's maximum administrative authority, later overruled the court's decision to stop fumigations.

 Recently, Boliviana negra, a glyphosate-resistant type of coca plant has been found.

 Socioeconomic impact

 In the sierra of Peru, Bolivia, and northern Argentina, coca has been consumed (by chewing and brewing in infusion) for thousands of years as a stimulant and cure for altitude sickness; it also has symbolic value.
-The sale and consumption of coca (but not pure cocaine) is legal and legitimate in these countries.
+The sale and consumption of coca (but not pure cocaine) is legal in these countries.

 With the growth of the Colombian drug cartels in the 1980s, coca leaf became a valuable agricultural commodity, particularly in Peru and Bolivia, where the quality of coca is higher than in Colombia.
 To supply the foreign markets, the cartels expanded the cultivation to areas where coca was not a traditional crop.
 Many poor campesinos, driven from the central highlands by lack of land or loss of jobs, migrated to the lowlands and valleys of the eastern Andes, where they turned to the cultivation of coca.

 To counter this development, the U.S. government, through its foreign aid agency USAID, has promoted a policy of crop substitution, whereby coca cultivation is replaced by coffee, banana, pineapple, palm heart, and other crops suitable for a tropical climate.
 However; many remote coca-growing areas lack the infrastructure to get such perishable products to market on time.
 Coca on the other hand stores well and is easily transportable.
 The price of coca has remained high and in many cases remains a more attractive crop to farmers than these alternatives.
 Despite these obstacles, many farmers have embraced alternative crops.
 In 2006, Bolivia, as a result of alternative development programs, exported US$28 million of banana, US$1.9 million of pineapple, and US$7.0 million of palm heart.
 These industries now employ more than 20,000 people in the Chapare region.